Elle Simone: Philanthropy

 Simone founded SheChef, a for-profit mentoring and networking organization for women of color in the culinary field, in 2013.
 As of November 2018 it had over 1000 members.
 She was motivated to do so after realizing that although 90% of her culinary school classmates had been women or persons of color, this group was underrepresented among chefs.

+After her 2016 ovarian cancer diagnosis, Simone became active with the Ovarian Cancer Research Alliance, joining the board of directors of the organization and chairing or emceeing various events, especially focused on raising funds or awareness about ovarian cancer among women of color.

-Personal life
+Personal life and death

-Simone is a survivor of ovarian cancer.
-She was diagnosed in 2016 at the age of 40.
+Simone was diagnosed with ovarian cancer in 2016, at the age of 40, and served on the board of directors for Ovarian Cancer Research Alliance.
+She died at her home in Boston on January 5, 2026, at age 49.